Rock Glacier is the progressively deteriorating flank of Mount Rae near Highwood Pass in Kananaskis Country, Alberta, Canada.

 The descent on Scott Lake Hill into the Bow Valley Corridor reveals the pink front range of the Rocky Mountains with a backdrop of rolling, crimson cloud.

 There are a hundred amazing pictures to be captured but the urge is quelled for the 70 KM (44 mile) drive south on the Kananaskis Trail through Kananaskis Country to Highwood Pass.

 One important stop will allow photographing the glowing summit of The Fortress.
-The image will bring back fond memories of the ambitious climb, from the west Smith-Dorrien side, to the summit in August of 2002.
+The image will bring back fond memories of the ambitious climb with my son, from the west Smith-Dorrien side, to the summit in August of 2002.

 And further south, pictures of the Kananaskis Valley, now glowing in bright sun with cool-morning patches of mist remaining in the shadowed valley require a moment of photographic attention.

 The early start is precipitated by a forecast for stormy weather in the afternoon.
 At higher altitudes in the mountains, this violent weather usually comes in fast and furious.

 Wildlife is abundant and very active this early in the morning.
 Deer and elk are crossing the highway so it is necessary to SLOW DOWN and exercise EXTREME CAUTION.
 If only one animal crosses the highway, there is a very high probability there will many more crossing close behind.
 Often at high speed.
 In front of your car.

 They are very large animals who commonly travel in herds and seem to have a tendency to wait, then leap out of the woods directly into the front of a vehicle.
 The potential to have the vehicle badly damaged or destroyed is high at full highway speed (90 KM/Hr).